 ThermoWorks is no stranger to the wireless leave-in thermometer space, and for good reason.
 They have an impressive catalog of high quality devices that fit the needs of any user.
 Having tested a number of other ThermoWorks offerings in the past, we were eager to test the all new ThermoWorks Smoke X4 RF (radio frequency).
 This unit is like the original Smoke, on steroids.
 Not only does it double the channel capacity to 4 channels, what ThermoWorks has done with the range on this unit is nothing short of amazing.
-Read on for more information about this second to none 4 channel device.
+Read on for more information about this second to none four channel device.

-The Smoke X will come in 2 variants: the Smoke X2 and Smoke X4.
+The Smoke X comes in 2 variants: the Smoke X2 and Smoke X4.
 The difference between the two leave-in thermometers is the number of probes (two for the X2 and four for the X4).
 Aside from the number of probes, the units will function identically.
 We were lucky enough to get our hands on the Smoke X4 and test it out.

 The Smoke X4 is not a Wi-Fi enabled device like the 4 channel ThermoWorks Signals.
 Instead, the Smoke X4 uses radio frequency like the original Smoke but increases range by over 2000%.
 The Smoke X4 base unit transmits information to a receiver via radio frequency.
 The improved RF technology of the Smoke X4 offers users a greatly extended range to over one mile from base unit to receiver.
 ThermoWorks has that range listed at 6,562 feet (1.24 miles) line of sight.
 Line of sight being a straight line along which an observer has unobstructed vision and no outside interference (from cordless phones, microwaves, etc.).